civol/HDLRuby/README.md

 equivalent.
 They do not change the bit width, and preserve the sign for `signed` values.

-The rotation operators are `rl` and `rr`, respectively for left and right rotate.
-Like the shift they do not change the bit width and preserve the sign for `signed` values.
-However, since such operator do not exist in Ruby, they are actually used like methods as follows:
+The rotation operators are `rl` and `rr` for respectively left and right bit rotations.
+Like the shifts, they do not change the bit width and preserve the sign for the `signed` values.
+However, since such operators do not exist in Ruby, they are actually used like methods as follows:

 ```ruby
 <expression>.rl(<other expression>)